jasminnisic/BITalinoBLE-iOS/README.md

     #define BITALINO_IDENTIFIER @"4510AAEC-C465-8FFD-A266-537A9590E6EE"

-and it should be default value, but there is no guarantee for that.
-The best option for you is to scan BLE devices by yourself and read CBPeripheral object UUID property.
+You need to scan BLE devices by yourself and read CBPeripheral object UUID property.

 ### **2. Public interface**